PatienceDominic/kultra-Mega-Stores-Analysis/README.md

 | Not Specified    | Regular Air      | 1277             | 1,257,789.80       | 1              |
 | Not Specified    | Express Air      | 180              |   194,378.26       | 1              |

- Recommendation:

-To improve cost-efficiency:
-- Restrict Express Air to Critical orders only.
-- Use Delivery Truck or Regular Air for Low priority orders to reduce cost.
-- Implement automated shipping selection rules based on priority levels.
-With this KMS would optimize shipping costs without compromising service quality.

- Conclusion:

 _I will say that the company did not fully align shipping choices with order priority:

 - Critical and High Priority Orders: These received an appropriate mix of faster (Express Air and Regular Air) and economical (Delivery Truck) methods.
 The presence of Express Air for Critical orders suggests good responsiveness.